 Mandel says covering George Mason's run to the Final Four was the most enjoyable story of his SI tenure.
 "It was thrilling to be courtside for the historic Elite Eight upset of UConn," Mandel says.
 "Being inside the locker room and around the team during that time allowed me to get to know the coaches and players behind that captivating story."

 Before SI.com Mandel worked at ESPN the Magazine, ABC Sports Online and The Cincinnati Enquirer.
-He graduated from Northwestern University in 1998 with a B.A. in journalism.
-A Cincinnati native, Mandel resides in New York City.
+He graduated from Northwestern University in 1998 with a B.S. in journalism.
+A Cincinnati native, Mandel and his wife, Emily, live in Santa Clara, California.